All Episodes

 It's just an amazing deal.

-You need medicine, they've got it in the doctor's office.
+They've got it in the doctor's office.

 I mean, and it's working all over the country.

-Uh interestingly, you know, a couple of senators were missing.
+Interestingly, you know, a couple of senators were missing.

-Uh Pocahontas, Elizabeth Warren didn't show up.
+Elizabeth Warren didn't show up.

-Bernie Standards didn't bother showing up.
+Bernie Sanders didn't bother showing up.

-Now there was a full committee hearing on reducing health care costs, improving affordability through innovation.
+Now, there was a full committee hearing on reducing health care costs, improving affordability through innovation.

-And I keep telling you that these health care cooperatives are going to be the single best way to super serve every American's health needs.
+And I keep telling you that these healthcare cooperatives are going to be the single best way to super serve every American's health needs, and it's going to be affordable.

-And if California wants to use it for their free, free, free model, good luck with that.
+Now, if California wants to use it for their free, free, free model, good luck with that.

 But we're not paying any more than we're paying for the people in Alabama and Georgia and Florida and Ohio and Wisconsin.

-Anyway, Dr. Lee who testified is here with us.
+Anyway, Dr. Lee, who testified, is here with us.

 What's that all about?

-I mean, this really was a fantastic opportunity for these senators to explore what choice and competition and freedom and price transparency can really do to unlock and embolden the American consumer in the U.S. health care system.
+I mean, this really was a fantastic opportunity for these senators to explore what choice and competition and freedom and price transparency can really do to unlock and embolden the American consumer in the U.S. healthcare system.

-I'm gonna try and get you.
+I'm going to try and get you.

-Yeah, so there's there's absolutely a tremendous amount that can be done by our primary care doctor in terms of managing diabetes.
+Yeah, so there's absolutely a tremendous amount that can be done by our primary care doctor in terms of managing diabetes.

-It's it's fascinating.
+It's fascinating.

-We just held a conference in Orlando, Florida, to teach doctors how to do this.
+We just held a conference in Orlando, Florida to teach doctors how to do this.

 And we have 380 physicians from 40 states come to learn how to do this.

-They can't keep up with it, they don't want to practice in it.
+They can't keep up with it.

 The patients don't like it.

-The cost of the people.
+The cost of it.

 By the way, you were right.

-Dr. Umber is g is giving up his strike.
+Dr. Umber is giving up his strike.

 I heard you were on strike after coming on the show for free all these years and that you wanted to get paid and you weren't coming back until I started paying you.

-When I mention Atlas MD in Wichita, Kansas, do people hear about it on KNSS and then go and call you and say they want to sign up?
+Well, let me ask you, when I mentioned Atlas MD in Wichita, Kansas, do people hear about it on KNSS and then go and call you and say they want to sign up?

 Oh, absolutely.